I lost power in part of my house!

 Though if a breaker or GFCI tripped off then we can be sure the power has been turned off and won’t cause any further issues or damage.

 Once you notice a power loss in one of your rooms it is always recommended to walk around each room and use your hand to feel every outlet and switch for overheating.
 It is common for a connection to become loose and overheat in outlets or switches.
-If you do feel an outlet that is HOT to the touch, turn the breaker off for that room and call us immediately at 443-296-2555 so we can get it repaired before it becomes a bigger issue.
+If you do feel an outlet that is HOT to the touch, turn the breaker off for that room and call a local electrician near you (that’s us!) immediately at 443-296-2555 so we can get it repaired before it becomes a bigger issue.
 If you find one that is actively smoking you may want to turn the power off and call the fire department if it doesn’t stop in 30 seconds.

 Why can it be dangerous when part of the power goes out?